dskoda1/designing-for-testability-exercises/README.md

 2. Use const for variables, stop doing multiple assignments
 3. Modify the function to stop using global variables
 4. Extract some business logic out of the function

+## Exercise 4

+Completed setup of [tax-calculator](./tax-calculator) folder.
+Can run tests in typescrit using ts-jest.